gchorn/golden-marshmallows/README.md

 # golden-marshmallows
 A better integration between SQLAlchemy and Marshmallow.
 A little (SQL)alchemy to turn `marshmallow`s into gold.

+Note: The default unknown field handling has been defaulted to `EXCLUDE` so it handles closer to Marshmallow v2.

 # Installation
 Simply install with `pip`:
 ```